xhycccc/Struts2-Vuln-Demo/struts2-vuln-demo/s2-001/README.md

 Tomcat: `8.5.53`

-IDE: `idea 2020.1.1`
+IDE: `idea 2020.1.1 ULTIMATE`

+(Maybe you should do this.)
 Open the project with idea, and readd all the jars at web/WEB_INF/lib.

 ![{86B8007A-5296-441A-9637-0A5AFBDF7FE6}_20200619163625]({86B8007A-5296-441A-9637-0A5AFBDF7FE6}_20200619163625.jpg)